 Deer: The bag limit for mule (black-tailed) deer is two, of which I may be antlerless from MU I-I or special seasons.
 See Maps A13, A15, A16, A22, A23, and A35.
-On Sidney Island outside the exterior boundaries of Sidney Spit Provincial Park the bag limit is 3 deer (antlered or antlerless) and are in addition to the provincial limit.
+On Sidney Island outside the exterior boundaries of Sidney Spit Provincial Park the bag limit is 3 deer (antlered or antlerless) which are in addition to the provincial limit (see Map A1).
 Hunters must obtain the permission of the landowner before hunting on Sidney Island outside the park.

 Grouse: The daily bag limit for blue and ruffed grouse is 5 each.
-See pages 13 & 14 for additional information on bag limits.
+See pages 12 & 13 for additional information on bag limits.